Sociology in Japan: Stage 2: Post-World War II (1946–1960s)

 The second stage of the development of Japanese sociology was symbolised by a transition of emphasis from philosophical orientations to empirical orientations.
 The American School of sociology studies cast great influence upon the development of Japanese Sociology during this stage of time.

 Social and political reform took place with the US occupation of Japan at the end of WWII.
 The traditional Japanese value system collapsed and the new idea of democratisation emerged.
 Sociology came into the public vision with the revision of values.
 During the 1950s, as part of educational system reform, sociology formally became a required subject of general studies in tertiary education in Japan.
 An increasing number of sociologists were needed with more sociology departments and progress established.
 American sociological theories started to gain attention during this fast-developing period of Japanese sociology.

 The US occupation helped the spread of American sociological theories in Japan.
 At that point of time, the American sociologists were particularly emphasizing empirical studies and this ultimately led to the same transition towards empirical research methods in Japanese sociology.
-Two of the leading Japanese sociologist at that time were Tadashi Fukutake and Kunio Odaka.
+Two of the leading Japanese sociologists at that time were Tadashi Fukutake and Kunio Odaka.
 While they researched in different fields, Fukutake studying in rural sociology and Odaka studying in industrial sociology, they were both leading empirical sociologists conducting a large number of researched-based surveys.